dipankarkush-db/Gap/README.md

-This tool uses the ai_query function.
+This tool uses the ai_query [https://learn.microsoft.com/en-us/azure/databricks/sql/language-manual/functions/ai_query] function.

+Link to the sample section: [Link Text](#sample-section).

 There are two parts to it - Generator notebook and Importer notebook